akelly1954/Samples/source/Video/README.md

+## (currently updating all README files - please look at the timestamp for each file before believing its content)

+-- (this particular file needs a lot of work to reflect additional command line flags, as well as trimmed down (better) output to the log file.
+I'm going to finish the plugins' README file first before tackling this one.)

 # Video Capture

 Stream video frames from the source (a camera), through the linux driver, to the process **main_video_capture**, which uses objects from this project (**Video**), as well as objects from the other projects in this repository.